LATST: Are Transformers Necessarily Complex for Time-Series Forecasting: Proposed Approach

 The proposed LSEAttention Time-Series Transformer (LATST) \cref{fig:LATST} builds upon the modifications discussed in Motivation \cref{sec:pa}, introducing a key enhancement: Reversible Instance Normalization.
 This normalization technique is particularly effective for mitigating discrepancies between training and testing data distributions in time series forecasting tasks as in \cite{Ilbert2024}

-The architecture retains a traditional temporal self-attention mechanism, integral to the LSEAttention module.
-To assess the efficacy of the LSEAttention component, I conducted an ablation study comparing LATST with the Gaussian Error Linear Unit (GeLU) in the Feedforward Neural Network (FFN) against a variant utilizing the Rectified Linear Unit (ReLU).
+The architecture replaces the traditional temporal self-attention mechanism, with the LSEAttention module.
+To assess the efficacy of the LSEAttention component, we conducted an ablation study comparing LATST with the Gaussian Error linear Unit (GeLU) in the Feedforward Neural Network (FFN) against a variant utilizing the Rectified linear Unit (ReLU).
 The details of this study can be found in Ablation Study of \cref{sec:exp}.

-Overall, the LATST architecture consists of a single-layer transformer framework augmented with substitution modules, allowing for adaptive learning while maintaining the robustness of attention mechanisms.
+Overall, the LATST architecture consists of a single-layer Transformer framework augmented with substitution modules, allowing adaptive learning while maintaining the robustness of attention mechanisms.
 This design facilitates effective modeling of temporal dependencies and enhances performance in time series forecasting tasks.